deepdrive/deepdrive-sim/README.md

 Unreal->Project Settings->Input->Action Mappings OR in Blueprints->Find (uncheck Find in Current Blueprint Only) and search for the input key, i.e. J.

+## Commit your VERSION file

+Until Unreal binary uploads are automated, the server and client version will not match unless the VERSION file changes are pushed.
+This because the client version is determined by latest git timestamp and the server version is determined by the VERSION file.
+The VERSION file will automatically update when you build, so all that's needed is to push it.

 ## Clean builds

 You'll often want to run `clean.sh` or `clean.bat` after pulling in changes, especially to the plugin as Unreal will spuriously cache old binaries.